chillcicada/CcThu/README.md

 <details>

+<summary>Some questions you may have.</summary>

 - Q: How does this API server work?

   A: Use cookies and to simulate login, and then use the request to get the data, and finally parse the data on server and return it to the user.
+We manually maintain the cookie mechanisms.

 - Q: What is the frequency of updates/commits?

   A: Every Friday evening (UTC+8).
 Exculding some special cases.

+- Q: What's the development plan?

+  A: I'm currently working for the releasing of version 0.1.0.
+Learn more at [here](https://github.com/chillcicada/CcThu/issues/1).
+For I'm very busy 😎, I may only focus on key parts of the development before v0.1.0.
+It's due to released in the August and September of this year.

 <!-- - Q: 这是否会造成恶性竞争的情况？